LEAGUE OF WOMEN VOTERS OF THE LOWER CAPE FEAR

 Donate

 Always remember to carefully sign your ballot so it can be counted in the vote tally.
 Mail your ballot early so it has time to be received.
-Some ballots are not properly signed and the Board of Elections cannot process them without a proper signature and ballots must be postmarked by Election day and received by the Friday after Election Day.
+Some ballots are not properly signed and the Board of Elections cannot process them without a proper signature.All ballots must be in the possession of the county board of elections by 7:30 pm on Election Day.
+The deadline for returning all civilian absentee by-mail ballots is the same regardless of delivery method (by mail or in-person drop-off).

 Vote 411